Wagerr (WGR) Market Cap Reaches $8.08 Million

-Wagerr (CURRENCY:WGR) traded down 5.1% against the U.S. dollar during the 24 hour period ending at 23:00 PM ET on September 3rd.
-One Wagerr coin can now be purchased for $0.0373 or 0.00000074 BTC on cryptocurrency exchanges.
-Over the last seven days, Wagerr has traded down 5.6% against the U.S. dollar.
-Wagerr has a total market capitalization of $8.08 million and approximately $3,212.00 worth of Wagerr was traded on exchanges in the last day.
+Wagerr (CURRENCY:WGR) traded up 3.2% against the dollar during the twenty-four hour period ending at 15:00 PM Eastern on September 6th.
+Wagerr has a market capitalization of $8.08 million and approximately $810.00 worth of Wagerr was traded on exchanges in the last day.
+One Wagerr coin can now be purchased for about $0.0373 or 0.00000072 BTC on popular cryptocurrency exchanges.
+Over the last week, Wagerr has traded 9.2% lower against the dollar.

 Here’s how similar cryptocurrencies have performed over the last day: